 If you would like to license our material, please contact us at: email@example.com

-On this website you may be offered automatic links to other websites.
-While we hope you will be interested in those websites, you acknowledge that the content on those pages is not subject to our control, their owners may be independent from us and we do not endorse or accept any responsibility for their content.
+The Turn2us website includes many links to organisations that provide useful resources to our users.
+While we hope you will find these links helpful, by using our website, you acknowledge that these websites are not subject to our control, their owners are independent from us and we do not endorse or accept any responsibility for their content.
 We are also not responsible for any transactions that occur between users and these external sites.

 17.1 English law